-The University’s major academic units are the College of Arts and Sciences (which awards baccalaureate degrees as well as master’s degrees in Education and Counseling and a doctorate in Educational Leadership) and the College of Pharmacy (which awards the Doctor of Pharmacy degree).
-The University also awards the M.Th. in Theology through its Institute for Black Catholic Studies.
+The University’s major academic units are the College of Arts and Sciences (which awards baccalaureate degrees as well as master’s degrees in Education, Counseling, Public Health Sciences, and Speech-Language Pathology and a doctorate in Educational Leadership) and the College of Pharmacy (which awards the Doctor of Pharmacy degree and the Master of Health Sciences in Physician Assistant Studies).
+The University also awards the Master of Theology through its Institute for Black Catholic Studies.

-Xavier offers preparation in more than 40 major areas on the undergraduate, graduate, and professional degree levels.
+Xavier offers preparation in nearly 50 major areas on the undergraduate, graduate, and professional degree levels.
 Undergraduate students, regardless of their major are required to complete forty hours of core curriculum courses that will challenge students to think critically and innovatively about their world, regions, communities, and themselves.

 From its founding Xavier has embraced a special mission to serve the African American Catholic community; however, its doors have always been open to qualified students of every race and creed.
-Today 69.7 percent of its enrollment is African American and 19 percent is Catholic.
-More than one-half of Xavier students are from Louisiana (55.6%), primarily from the New Orleans area.
-Non-local enrollment continues to increase with students coming from 40 other states – most notably Texas and Georgia.
-Fifteen foreign countries are represented on campus.
+Today, 75 percent of its enrollment is African American/Black and 12 percent is Catholic.
+Just under one-half of Xavier students are from Louisiana (43.8%), primarily from the New Orleans area.
+Non-local enrollment continues to increase with students coming from 45 other states and U.S. territories.
+Sixteen foreign countries are represented on campus.
 Student life is enriched by the social and cultural setting of New Orleans, and by campus activities designed to enhance personal growth, interpersonal skills, and leadership in such areas as community service, the environment, cultural concerns, and social justice.

 The Office of Admissions seeks to enroll a student body that is diverse and in keeping with the offerings within the colleges of the University.
-The average ACT and SAT (CR&M) scores for entering freshmen in 2018 were 22.8 and 1075, respectively.
-In maintaining its historic commitment to academic excellence, the University attracts many students who are high achievers, yet it remains committed to admitting a certain percentage of “at risk” students who exhibit the will to succeed.
+The average ACT and SAT scores for entering freshmen in 2020 were 23 and 1089, respectively.
+In maintaining its historic commitment to academic excellence, the University attracts many students who are high achievers, yet it remains committed to admitting a certain percentage of “at-risk” students who exhibit the will to succeed.
 The Student Academic Success Office provides the resources and support systems to assist all students in being successful.
-The retention rate of first-time freshmen is 73.9%.
+The retention rate of first-time freshmen is 78%.

 Xavier students attend graduate and professional schools at a rate that reflects the efforts of XU faculty, staff and administrators.
-The percent of students from the College of Arts and Sciences who enrolled in graduate/professional school during the fall or spring semester after graduation was 31.4 percent for 2017-2018 graduates.
-Within the natural sciences and mathematics disciplines, as well as the social sciences, one of every three students goes on to acquire advanced degrees.
-Xavier continues to address the national under-representation of Blacks with Ph.Ds. and other graduate and professional degrees as a strategic goal.
+The percent of students from the College of Arts and Sciences who enrolled in graduate/professional school during the fall semester after graduation was 26 percent for 2020 graduates.
+Xavier continues to address the national underrepresentation of Blacks with Ph.Ds. and other graduate and professional degrees as a strategic goal.
 The Pre-Medical program, for example, is a national model of quality.
-Xavier’s Center for Undergraduate Research and Graduate Placement Office continue to prepare students for graduate school.
+Xavier’s Center for Undergraduate Research and Graduate Opportunity continues to prepare students for graduate school.

 Xavier is recognized as a national leader in the sciences and the liberal arts:

-The University’s unrestricted operating revenue is more than $100 million, while the current value of its endowment is more than $171 million.
+The University’s unrestricted operating revenue is more than $125 million, while the current value of its endowment is more than $178 million.
 Unlike some denominations, the Catholic Church does not provide funds for Xavier or other Catholic colleges and universities in the United States (Catholic University in Washington, DC is the one exception).
 More than 87 percent of Xavier’s undergraduates apply for and receive some form of need-based financial aid.
 More than 65 percent receive Pell grants.
-Because many students have limited financial resources, the University maintains a policy of low tuition ($21,212 undergraduate in 2017).
+Because many students have limited financial resources, the University maintains a policy of low tuition ($22,503 undergraduate per year in 2020-2021).